Overview

 Identity Providers

-We target users having accounts with external providers, such as Google accounts or Apple accounts.
+We allow users to authenticate with an external provider account, such as a Google account or an Apple account.

 select one or several providers